-Introductory Biology is a three-credit online course, consisting of seven (7) modules.
-Modules include learning objectives, study materials, and activities.
-Module titles are listed below.
+Introductory Biology is a three-credit, online course, consisting of six modules.
+Modules include study materials and activities.
+You are required to take three exams.

-Introductory Biology requires you to participate in four (4) graded online discussion activities, in addition to an ungraded, but required, Introductions Forum in Module 1.
+Introductory Biology requires you to participate in six graded online discussion activities, in addition to an ungraded, but required, Introductions Forum in Module 1.

 Communication with the mentor and among fellow students is a critical component of online learning.
 Participation in online discussions involves two distinct activities: an initial response to a posted activity and subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Therefore, when you agree or disagree with a classmate, the reading, or your mentor, state and support your agreement or disagreement.
 You will be evaluated on the quality and quantity of your participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-You are required to complete seven (7) written assignments.
+You are required to complete eight written assignments.
 The written assignments are on a variety of topics associated with the course modules.

-Introductory Biology has two proctored examinations: a midterm and a final.
-See the Course Calendar for the dates of your midterm and final exam weeks.
+Introductory Biology has three proctored examinations during Weeks 4, 8, and 12.
+See the Course Calendar for the dates of your exam weeks.